runtimeverification/proof-generation/README.md

 To run our proof generation separately without using the Dockerfile, you would need to do the following:

-- Install K framework following the instructions on [https://github.com/kframework/k](https://github.com/kframework/k).
-Note that we currently only support the exact version `v5.0.0-bbc70cb`, so you need to check out this tag before building.
+- Install the K framework `v5.0.0-bbc70cb` following [https://github.com/kframework/k/releases/tag/v5.0.0-bbc70cb](https://github.com/kframework/k/releases/tag/v5.0.0-bbc70cb).
+Note that newer versions may not work with our tool.
-- Then install python3.7+ and pypy3.7+ (see [https://www.pypy.org/download.html](https://www.pypy.org/download.html))
+- Install Python 3.7+ and PyPy 3.7+ (see [https://www.pypy.org/download.html](https://www.pypy.org/download.html))
+- Install Metamath.
+If you are using Ubuntu 20.04+, you can use

+    ```
+    apt install metamath
+    ```

+    Otherwise, you can follow the instructions in [http://us.metamath.org/#downloads](http://us.metamath.org/#downloads) to compile from source code.

+- At the root of our repo, run

+    ```
+    python3 -m pip install -r requirements.txt
+    ```

 - Finally, run

     ```
     python3 -m scripts.run_test <k definition> <main module name> <program> --output <output proof>
     ```

     to generate a proof object for concrete execution of the given `<program>`.

-Note that this might be outdated at the time you are readng it, so ideally you can follow the instruction on [https://github.com/kframework/matching-logic-proof-checker](https://github.com/kframework/matching-logic-proof-checker) to try out our tool.
+The detailed usage is in the section `Usage of the tool on new inputs`.

 ### Build Docker image

 The Dockerfile used to build the image can be found at [https://github.com/kframework/matching-logic-proof-checker/blob/cav21-ae/image/Dockerfile](https://github.com/kframework/matching-logic-proof-checker/blob/cav21-ae/image/Dockerfile).

-To build it, run the following from the root of this [repo](https://github.com/kframework/matching-logic-proof-checker/tree/cav21-ae):
+To build it, run the following from the root of this [repo](https://github.com/kframework/matching-logic-proof-checker/tree/cav21-ae) at branch `cav21-ae`

 ```
 docker build -f image/Dockerfile .